The Orienteering Map

 The Orienteering Course

 At most orienteering events, several orienteering courses are available.
 A course is printed on the orienteering map (for features of the orienteering map refer to the Orienteering Map page).
+This right hand example is a sprint/urban map, the left had example is a forest map course.
 The common features of a course are

 - where you start, usually identified by a triangle